BancBoston Ventures

 Private Equity Round in 2001

-Arbinet is an international provider of voice and IP telecommunications solutions, catering to carriers and service providers worldwide.
-The company supports over 1,100 carriers globally, offering a comprehensive network that combines scale with advanced platform intelligence, effective call routing, and robust credit management and settlement capabilities.
-Its clientele includes various market players such as fixed line, mobile, wholesale, and VoIP carriers, along with calling card companies, internet service providers, and content providers.
-By facilitating the buying and selling of telecommunications capacity and content, Arbinet enables its customers to lower service costs, enhance route quality, and expand their market reach without the need for significant network investments.
+Arbinet is a prominent provider of international voice and IP telecommunications solutions, serving carriers and service providers worldwide.
+The company operates a robust network utilized by over 1,100 carriers globally, offering a combination of extensive scale and advanced platform intelligence.
+Arbinet specializes in call routing and possesses industry-leading capabilities in credit management and settlement.
+Its customer base includes a diverse range of entities, such as fixed line, mobile, wholesale, and VoIP carriers, along with calling card services, internet service providers, and content providers.
+By facilitating the buying and selling of voice and IP telecommunications capacity and content, Arbinet enables its clients to reduce service costs, enhance route quality, and expand their market reach without the need for significant network infrastructure investments.

 Incentive Systems